jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 ---

-This is chapter 1 of the rust bevy tutorial series "The Impatient Programmer's Guide to Bevy and Rust: Build a Video Game from Scratch".
+This is chapter 1 of my rust-bevy tutorial series "The Impatient Programmer's Guide to Bevy and Rust: Build a Video Game from Scratch".
 I will be going in-depth into bevy and game development in this series, also cover NPCs powered by AI Agents.
 [Join our community](https://discord.com/invite/cD9qEsSjUH) to be updated on new releases on this series.
-Source code for this chapter is [available here](https://github.com/jamesfebin/BevyGameChapter1/)
+Source code for this chapter is [available here](https://github.com/jamesfebin/BevyGameChapter1/).

 Here's what you will be able to achieve by the end of this tutorial.